davidchan125/davidchan125/README.md

 <br>

-During my time as a student at University, I learned how to code in Java primarily, but also learned other languages along the way such as C# and Swift and Objective-C after graduation!
+<p>Working on SMARTEST has allowed me to develop not only coding skills in HTML, CSS and JavaScript, but also in working with Neo4j as part of other research projects, and working with MongoDB and Heroku with a Node.js/Express backend.
+Previously, during my time as a university student, I had also gained experience in Java, C#, MySQL and Swift and had the interesting experience of learning Objective-C (a very cool language!) shortly after graduating.<p>

-I am currently coding with HTML, CSS and JavaScript.
+A more detailed record of my career as a software developer can be found on [LinkedIn](https://www.linkedin.com/in/david-chan-you-fee-2533b3148/)!

 <!--
 **davidchan125/davidchan125** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.